cisojoker/TODO/README.md

 ## Usage

+To Start the application: (SETUP THE VSCODE FOR REACT ENVIRONMENT) Open all the file in VS CODE
-To Start the application: On terminal run the command- npm run start
+Now on VS terminal run the command- npm run start

 ## Contribution